What It Is

 In some cases, the results of the IgE test will allow your doctor to make a diagnosis and prescribe treatment.
 More often, though, further testing (such as a skin test or allergen-specific IgE blood test) may be necessary to determine what particular allergen is causing the allergy.

 The IgE test is considered a safe procedure.
-However, as with many medical tests, some problems can occur with having blood drawn:
+However, as with many medical tests, some problems can occur with having blood drawn, such as:

 - fainting or feeling lightheaded